evildmp/Arkestra/docs/getting_started/installation.rst

     # install Arkestra & dependencies
     pip install -e git+https://github.com/evildmp/Arkestra.git@develop#egg=Arkestra
-    # install the things that pip can't do automatically
-    pip install -r src/arkestra/REQUIREMENTS.txt

 From this point you can wrestle Arkestra into submission on your own, or get started using the `example` project included.